statichunt/geeky-hugo/exampleSite/content/blog/amazons-mechanical-turk.md

 ## What is MTurk?

-Introduced by Amazon in 2005, MTurk is an online crowdsourcing marketplace connecting businesses (known as Requesters) with online workers, often called “Turkers.”
+A short definition, MTurk by Amazon an online crowdsourcing marketplace connecting businesses (known as Requesters) with online workers, often called “Turkers.”
 The platform facilitates the completion of small, repetitive tasks called Human Intelligence Tasks (HITs).

 Typical examples include: